Yes, but what time is it?

 A politician is someone who, when you ask him what the time is, asks you what time you would like it to be.
 This is a joke about politicians but it is a fact about science.

 The movements of the Sun through the sky are a smooth, continuous process.
-It makes sense to chop it into pieces and call each piece an hour.
+It makes sense to chop the movement into equal pieces and call each piece an hour.

-That has given us two different meanings of “hour” and what the sundial has told us, with its loops instead of lines, is that the two kinds of “hours” are different things.
+That has given us two different meanings of “hour”.
+What the sundial has told us, with its loops instead of lines, is that the two kinds of “hours” are different things.

 On the other hand, if you preferred sundials to roast beef, you could just as well say that the trouble with a clock hour is that it covers a different amount of the daytime in summer and in winter, and you could point out that a sundial calibrated in Roman hours is entirely made out of straight lines, like this: